okami101/vuetify-admin/packages/docs/guide/components/inputs.md

 :::tip SEARCH
 Use `minChars` and `searchQuery` to configure the minimal char needed before search and the query search parameter key which is `q` by default.
 It will reuse `getList` data provider method with a custom search filter.

-Use `fields` prop to reduce API query overfetching for better performance.
+Use `fields` prop to reduce API query over fetching for better performance.
 :::

 :::tip TAGGABLE